act-rules/act-rules.github.io/pages/contribute/rule-feedback.md

 Feedback is encouraged on our open [GitHub repository](https://github.com/act-rules/act-rules.github.io), so while you will need a GitHub account, you don't have to be a member of the Community Group to contribute in this way.

 If you "watch" the repository, you will get notifications when changes are happening.
+See more information on GitHub in the page [propose rules](https://act-rules.github.io/pages/contribute/propose-rules/).

 ## Feedback for ideas and early drafts (Issues on GitHub)

 Rule ideas and definitions (shared terms across rules) that are currently GitHub issues can be anything from just a title to an almost finished rule draft.
-These Issues will be prefixed with either "Rule:" (or possibly "New Rule:") or "Algorithm".
+These Issues will be prefixed with either "Rule:" or possibly "New Rule:".

 The top comment on such an issue should hold the most up to date version of the rule idea or algorithm, and underneath there will be a thread of related comments and a history of actions.